 To help you navigate car seat rental options, the American Academy of Pediatrics developed an app that allows parents to quickly learn if a model of car seat is right for their child, based on their age, height, and weight.
 The app is available for both Apple and Android devices and includes installation instruction videos, audio clips, and articles help you select, install, and check any car seat safely.

-If your children will be riding along in a friend or relative’s car, be sure that they’re aware of the most up-to-date guidelines regarding car seats and child safety.
+If your children are riding along in a friend or relative’s car, be sure that they’re aware of the most up-to-date guidelines regarding car seats and child safety.

 Taking a Multi-Day Road Trip?